MyRespect/MyRespect.github.io/page/main.md

 ### PhD Program Opportunities
 >
 Dr. Wang is looking for **self-motivated** students with a strong interest in one of the areas *[AI, security, privacy, mobile and IoT systems]*.
 Qualified candidates will be supported with full assistantships during the CS PhD program at the University of South Florida.
-Undergraduates are also warmly welcome to work with Guangjing to gain research experience and stipend opportunities.
+Undergraduates are also warmly welcome to work with Guangjing to gain research experience.
 >
 If this opportunity aligns with your research interests, please email [Guangjing](mailto:guangjingwang@usf.edu?subject=[PhD Application]) your resume and any supplementary materials that showcase your academic background and research experience.
 <a href='https://clustrmaps.com/site/1bt63'  title='Visit tracker'><img src='//clustrmaps.com/map_v2.png?cl=ffffff&w=300&t=n&d=dHdnU5c0UwNw2cYA_ZLwAMIEdXjQNVpKaNpv0CLyNVE' style="display: none;"/></a>